LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 2. The grill isn’t receiving gas

-If your tank is full and your grill isn’t receiving any gas, it might indicate LPG gas regulator problems.
+If your tank is full and your grill isn’t receiving any gas, it might indicate LPG gas pressure regulator problems.
 So, contact your gas fitter for service.

 You can contact our emergency LPG technicians at 0800 435 427 to promptly address any safety issue and avoid unwanted incidents and safety hazards.